Nidal Hasan

-During the six years Hasan was a medical intern and resident at the Walter Reed Army Medical Center, colleagues and superiors were concerned about his job performance and comments.
-Hasan was not married at the time, and was described as socially isolated, stressed by his work with soldiers, and upset about their accounts of warfare.
+During the six years Hasan was a medical intern and resident at the Walter Reed Army Medical Center, concerns were raised about his job performance and behavior, specifically comments described by colleagues as "anti-American."
+Hasan was described as socially isolated, stressed by his work with soldiers, and upset about their accounts of warfare.
 Two days before the shooting, less than a month before he was due to deploy to Afghanistan, Hasan gave away many of his belongings to a neighbor.

-Prior to the shooting, Hasan expressed critical views described by colleagues as "anti-American".
-An investigation conducted by the Federal Bureau of Investigation (FBI) concluded his emails with the late Imam Anwar al-Awlaki were related to his authorized professional research and he was not a threat.
-The FBI, Department of Defense (DoD) and U.S. Senate all conducted investigations after the shootings.
-The Senate released a report describing the mass shooting as "the worst terrorist attack on U.S. soil since September 11, 2001".
+Prior to the shooting, an investigation conducted by the Federal Bureau of Investigation (FBI) concluded Hasan's email correspondence with the late Imam Anwar al-Awlaki were related to his authorized professional research and he was not a threat.
+The FBI, Department of Defense (DoD), and United States Senate all conducted investigations after the shootings.
+The Senate released a report describing the shooting as "the worst terrorist attack on U.S. soil since September 11, 2001."

-The decision by the Army not to charge Hasan with terrorism is controversial.
+Controversially, the Army decided not to charge Hasan with terrorism.
+A jury panel of 13 officers convicted him of 13 counts of premeditated murder and 32 counts of attempted premeditated murder, and unanimously recommended he be dismissed from the service and sentenced to death.
+Hasan is incarcerated at the United States Disciplinary Barracks at Fort Leavenworth, Kansas, awaiting execution.

 Early life

-Hasan was born in Arlington County, Virginia at Virginia Hospital Center to American parents of Palestinian descent; they immigrated years earlier from al-Bireh, a city in the West Bank near Jerusalem.
-Raised in the Muslim faith with his two younger brothers, he attended Wakefield High School in Arlington for his freshman year in 1985.
-His family moved to Roanoke in 1986, to join his father who moved to the city a year prior to set up what would become a number of successful family-owned businesses which included a market, restaurant, and olive bar.
+Nidal Hasan was born on September 8, 1970, at Virginia Hospital Center in Arlington County, Virginia.
+His parents were naturalized American citizens of Palestinian origin; they had immigrated years earlier from al-Bireh, a city in the West Bank near Jerusalem.

+Raised in the Muslim faith with his two younger brothers, Hasan attended Wakefield High School in Arlington for his freshman year in 1985.
+His family moved to Roanoke in 1986, where his father had moved a year before to set up what would become a number of successful family-owned businesses which included a market, restaurant and olive bar.

-He attended William Fleming High School in Roanoke, Virginia graduating from high school in 1988.
-Their father died in 1998 at the age of 51.
-Their mother, known as Nora by the community, died in 2001 at the age of 49.
-As adults, one brother, Dr. Ed Hasan, continues to live in Virginia while the other moved to Palestine.
+Hasan graduated from Roanoke's William Fleming High School in 1988.
+His father died in 1998 at the age of 51; his mother died three years later at the age of 49.
+One of his brothers continues to live in Virginia while the other moved to the Palestinian Territories.